Agenda and minutes

 The customers leaving The Grove would also be affected by the high volume levels and, for a short while, would consider it normal to converse at high volume until their hearing adjusted.
 The Panel noted that it was very difficult to manage what happened outside the premises.

-The Panel was also apprised, and were given evidence of, the consumption of alcohol outside licensed hours which took place at the premises sometimes in the Ruby Room (also subject to the conditions of the licence), after The Grove had officially closed and the door supervisors had left for the night.
+The Panel was also apprised, and were given evidence of, noise disturbance being caused by the consumption of alcohol outside licensed hours which took place at the premises sometimes in the Ruby Room (also subject to the conditions of the licence), after The Grove had officially closed and the door supervisors had left for the night.

 The Panel was advised that a number of meetings had taken place with staff of The Grove including with the owner, Mr Edward Kerr.
-The last face to face meeting with Mr Kerr had taken place in February 2018 ... view the full minutes text for item 32.
+The last face to face meeting with Mr Kerr had ... view the full minutes text for item 32.